Believing in accessibility for all

 • maintain washable floor coverings in kitchens and bathrooms, if already provided

-• ensure all plumbing is working properly
+• ensure all plumbing is working correctly

 • ensure gullies and drain grids are clean and free from obstruction

-• explain how to operate the heating system, upon occupation
+• explain how to operate the heating system (upon occupation)

 • ensure that the property is wind and weather tight

-Statutory Instruments relating to this policy;
+Statutory Instruments relating to this policy include, but are not limited to;

-• Building Act 1984
+Building Act 1984

 • Building Regulations 2010